destin-stack/fundamental-python/README.md

 # fundamental-python
-Start learning Python from basis syntax, data types, conditional &amp; looping, etc
+This is my first project in learning Python
+Woohooo!!!